manishkhedekarrrr89-lang/ai-powered-interview-assistant/README.md

 2. Chooses experience level, domain, and answer length.
 3. Clicks **Generate Answer**.
 4. The app calls the **Ollama Mistral** LLM model locally to generate an AI-powered answer.
-5. Answer is displayed and can be copied to clipboard.